JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_extras.md

 ---
-title: Customizing UI Themes - Editor Schemes and Background Images
+title: UI Themes - Editor Schemes and Background Images
 ---

 UI Themes can also provide custom color and font settings, as well as custom images for display in the IntelliJ IDEA application window.

 ## Adding a Custom Editor Scheme
-IntelliJ IDEA users can set preferences to configure the colors and fonts used in the Editor.
+IntelliJ IDE users can set preferences to configure the colors and fonts used in the Editor.
 These custom color and font settings are called _color schemes_, and can be exported and shared.

 Use the following procedure to create a color scheme for a UI Theme.
 If needed refer to the [Configuring Colors and Fonts](https://www.jetbrains.com/help/idea/configuring-colors-and-fonts.html) section of IntelliJ IDEA help:
-* Create the desired custom color scheme using the IntelliJ IDEA preferences.
+* Create the desired custom color scheme using the IDE preferences.
 * Export the color scheme.
 Name the file for the custom scheme.
 * Once exported, change the file extension from `icls` to `xml`.